repros-dev/repro-template/README.md

 * A `Git` repository that provides any essential components of the REPRO including code and data.

-* A `Dockerfile` in the top-level directory of the REPRO that defines the computing environment required to execute the analysis represented by the REPRO.
+* A `Dockerfile` in the `.repro` subdirectory of the REPRO that defines the computing environment required to execute the analysis represented by the REPRO.

 * A `Makefile` in the top-level directory of the REPRO that provides targets for building and starting the REPRO, for running the computations represented by the REPRO, and for comparing the results of those computations against the expected results.